Articles of Association

 Article 3 A

 The share capital may, by resolution of the Board of Directors, be increased by a maximum amount of DKK 256,000,000 (12,800,000 shares of DKK 20 each) through one or more issues of new shares.
 This authorisation shall be valid until 30 April 2025 or such earlier date where the Company's annual general meeting in 2025 is held.
 The increase may be carried out through the issue of shares for cash consideration, conversion of debt or payment in other values than cash.
 The capital increase shall be carried out through the issue of shares giving existing shareholders pre-emptive rights.
+By decision of 19 November 2020, the Board of Directors has partly exercised the authority in this clause 3.A.1 to increase the share capital with nominally DKK 214,880,180.
+The remaining amount of the authorisation is thus DKK 41,119,820.

 New shares issued in accordance with the above authorisation in article 3.A.1 shall carry dividends from such time as may be decided by the Board of Directors, but not later than for the financial year in which the increase in share capital takes place.
 The shares shall be negotiable instruments and shares registered in the name of the shareholder.
 The new shares shall with regards to rights, redemption and negotiability in all respects be subject to the same terms as the existing shares.